• Skip to primary navigation

 To thicken our gravy we make a roux.

-Our roux is a mixture of butter and flour cooked up to make a paste, which serves as the base to thicken our sauce.
+Our roux is a mixture of butter and flour cooked up to make a paste, which serves as the base to thicken our gravy.
 We cook the flour for about three minutes.
 This is to avoid a raw flour taste.

 So for the gravy: Heat 2 tablespoons of butter in a skillet.
 Add onion, season with pepper, and cook until the onions start to brown, about 10 minutes.